 The advantage of this framework is that it allows for object-oriented programming and session management.
 Also, it has a wide range of plugins and plug-ins.
 Symfony is easy to configure.
 It also has automatically generated projects for testing or template systems.
-An important feature of Symfony is also the fact that you can use in this framework not only custom-made components but also Open Source.
-Symfony is equipped with the Security component – a tool needed to keep your web application safe.
+An important feature of Symfony is also the fact that you can use not only custom-made components but also Open Source.
+Symfony is equipped with a security component – a tool needed to keep your web application safe.

 To sum up…

 WordPress is a very good script to run a blog, design a simple website or e-shops.
 It offers an excellent set for beginners or users who never work with coding.